fhubin/solidity-trustee/README.md

 I believe that blockchain technologies in general will achieve greater results in the future if proper public/private sector synergies are created.
-The [European Commission](https://ec.europa.eu/commission/index_en) clearly understands the challenges ahead and created the [EU Blockchain Forum](https://www.eublockchainforum.eu) in order to structure all the initiatives in that domain while making sure innovation is not mitigated by red-tape.
+The [European Commission](https://ec.europa.eu/commission/index_en) clearly understands the challenges ahead and created the [EU Blockchain Forum](https://www.eublockchainforum.eu) in order to structure all the initiatives in that domain while making sure innovation is not mitigated by red tape.

 We are at the infancy of the _Internet of Value_ revolution.
 It is going to be an exciting journey and blockchain technologies are going to play a critical role in that revolution.